gatling/gatling/src/sphinx/http/websocket.rst

 One complex thing is that, when using non blocking checks that save data, state is stored in a different flow than the main one.

-So, one has to reconciliate the main flow state and the websocket flow one.
+So, one has to reconciliate the main flow state and the WebSocket flow one.

 This can be done:

-* implicitly when performing an action on the websocket from the main flow, such as send a message to the server
+* implicitly when performing an action on the WebSocket from the main flow, such as send a message to the server
 * explicitly with the ``reconciliate`` method.

 .. includecode:: code/WebSocket.scala#reconciliate